 Turmeric is a type of flowering plant that comes from the ginger family.
 It is natively found in India and Southeast Asia.
 It’s used for flavor and, as mentioned above, within Ayurvedic medicine and can be used either in fresh or powdered form.
 Some of the beneficial effects of turmeric (and thus benefits of golden milk) are:

-- Brilliant for increasing the antioxidant capacity of the body: Protecting your body from free radicals and possible beneficial towards signs of ageing.
+- Brilliant for increasing the body’s antioxidant capacity: Protecting your body from free radicals and possibly beneficial towards signs of aging.

-- Curcumin may aid the reversal of the heart disease process: By improving the function of the lining of blood vessels as well as improving ‘endothelial function’ which helps regulate blood pressure and clotting.
+- Curcumin may aid the reversal of the heart disease process.
+It improves the function of the lining of blood vessels and improves “endothelial function,” which helps regulate blood pressure and clotting.